HeapsIO/heaps-doc/H2D-Events-and-Interactivity.md

 }
 hxd.Window.getInstance().addEventTarget(onEvent);
 ```
-Don't forget to remove the event using removeEventTarget when disposing your objects.
+Don't forget to remove the event using `removeEventTarget` when disposing of your objects.

 ## Keyboard events

-Keyboard events can be observed using the global event, check if the `event.kind` is `EKeyDown` or `EKeyUp`.
+Keyboard events can be captured using the global event.
+Check if the `event.kind` is `EKeyDown` or `EKeyUp`.

 ```haxe
 function onEvent(event : hxd.Event) {